Environment Impact Assessment

 • Local planning reviews

-The requirements of an EIA often complement the other investigative services that we provide at Terragen.
+The requirements of an EIA often complement the other investigative services that we provide at TGEN.
 In collaboration with a network of associate consultants we can, where required, include all of the aspects required to deliver an EIA and related services to deliver a cost effective appraisal of the environmental considerations for a given development.